LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-3-4.png)

-Among the classification results of these nine classification models, we found that RBF SVM can achieve a classification success rate of nearly 70%.
-This is only the result of using the original data without further processing and analysis.
-If readers are interested in the classifier, you can refer to relevant resources for more in-depth exploration, further improving the classifier's ability to classify different data types.
+In our exploration of these nine models, we observed that the RBF SVM model stands out by achieving a classification accuracy of nearly 70%.
+It's noteworthy that this result was attained using unprocessed data.
+For those interested in delving deeper into the classifier's potential, further investigation and data analysis can enhance its proficiency in categorizing diverse data types.

 ## Case 2: Clustering of Air Quality Sensors

-In this case, we use the sensing data of the Taiwan EPA air quality monitoring station in Civil IoT Taiwan and analyze its historical data.
-The relationship is grouped so that each group's stations have similar sensory data trends.
+In this case, we're working with the air quality data from Taiwan's EPA monitoring stations, which is part of the Civil IoT Taiwan initiative.
+Our focus is on examining the historical data to see how similar the data trends are among different groups of stations.

 ### Data download and preprocessing

-We use the following codes to download all the sensing data of the Taiwan EPA air quality monitoring stations in 2021 from the historical database of the Civil IoT Taiwan Data Service Platform and decompress the downloaded file into `/content` directory.
+To gather all the air quality data from Taiwan's EPA monitoring stations for 2021, we downloaded it from the Civil IoT Taiwan Data Service Platform's historical database.
+After downloading, we unpacked the files into the `/content` directory.

 ```python
 !wget -O 'EPA_OD_2021.zip' -q "https://history.colife.org.tw/?r=/download&path=L%2Bepuuawo%2BWTgeizqi%2FnkrDkv53nvbJf5ZyL5a6256m65ZOB5ris56uZL0VQQV9PRF8yMDIxLnppcA%3D%3D"